 Keloid scars occur when too much scar tissue develops around a healing wound, resulting in a scar that is a raised above the normal surface of the skin.
 While not always a problem, they can sometimes be sore, tender or itchy, and can affect your self confidence.

-It’s not always possible to predict how well skin will heal following a wound, but if you do develop a keloid scar and it causes bother, we can try to improve its appearance and reduce symptoms of soreness and itching.
+It’s not always possible to predict how well skin will heal following a wound, but if you do develop a keloid scar and it causes bother, we can try to improve its appearance and reduce symptoms of soreness and itching as a part of the keloid scar removal process.
 Find more information below on keloid scars, and the treatments available at The Dermatology Clinic London.